 The male VO is Jeff Rawle, who played George in Drop the Dead Donkey.
 The female is Josie Lawrence.

 Bernard Manning greeted me with a racist comment about the previous night’s boxing match.
 Then the session went further downhill.
 Clearcast wouldn’t let us broadcast the name of his new video, ‘Banging With Manning’.
 I wonder why.
 So I had to rewrite two scripts there and then, taking care not to mention the product name.
 It then became clear that Manning was barely able to read and that his timing was all over the place.
-They’re not great by any means, but these two little ads might just be better than his video.
+They’re not great by any means, but these two little ads might just be better than the video he’s promoting.

 This ad won a Clio and a Mobius award.
 (Account man: ‘Mobius?
 Dubious, more like.’)